CalebJohn/joplin-math-mode/README.md

 `notation` passed to the [mathjs format function](https://mathjs.org/docs/reference/functions/format.html#where), this is the numerical format to use for results.

-`precision` the number of decimal places to show, 0 for all.
+`precision` the number of decimal places to show, 0 to show all.
+See [mathjs docs](https://mathjs.org/docs/reference/functions/format.html).

 `align` place the result on the left or right of the editor window.